paulremo/NRPMHandbook/02_NRPMHandbook/eee/handbook/reliability_prediction/random_failure/mission_profile.md

 (eee_4_3_1_7)=
 ## Quantification of vibrations

 The vibrations are mainly present during the launch phase.
-Once the satellite is in space, there is only little vibration and failures due to vibrations are considered as random failures.
+Once the satellite is in space, there is only little vibration and failures due to vibrations are considered as {term}`random failures <Random failure>`.
 So, vibrations are mainly considered in the mission profile during the launch phase and can be considered as {term}`extrinsic failures <Extrinsic failure>`.
 The value of vibrations depends on the position of the electronic equipment inside the satellite, on the maximum vibrations endured by the satellite during the launch, and on the launcher.
 This value is estimated by measurements or mechanical simulations.
 Even if the influence of vibrations can be small due to the low duration of this phase, the vibrations have to be considered.

 Whatever the estimated reliability prediction due to vibrations, as the risk of {term}`extrinsic failures <Extrinsic failure>` due to vibrations is still present, specific qualifications of the equipment should be done to ensure that vibrations cannot affect the behaviour of the electronic equipment.